snowflakedb/snowflake-connector-net/README.md

 where _n_ is:

-- 0: Enable multiple SQL statements in a query string.
+- 0: Enable an unspecified number of SQL statements in a query.

+      **Note**: Using this value allows batch queries to contain any number of SQL statements.
+However, be aware that using this value reduces the protection against SQL injection attacks.

-- 1: Allow only one SQL statement in a query string (default).
+- 1: Allow one SQL statement or a specified number of statement in a query string (default).

+      You must include MULTI_STATEMENT_COUNT as a statement parameter to specify the number of statements included in the batch that contains more than one statement.
+If the number of statements sent in the query string does not match the  MULTI_STATEMENT_COUNT value, the .NET driver rejects the request.

-The following example enables batch statements by setting the MULTI_STATEMENT_COUNT session parameter to 1.
+The following example sets the MULTI_STATEMENT_COUNT session parameter to 1.
 Then for an individual command, it sets MULTI_STATEMENT_COUNT=3 to indicate that the query contains precisely three SQL commands.
+The query string, `cmd.CommandText` , then contains three statements.

 ```cs
 using (IDbConnection conn = new SnowflakeDbConnection())